Budapest might just be one of the best cities in Europe – it’s got history, impressive architecture, thermal baths, and a youthful atmosphere.

 1. Visit the statue of Imre Nagy, a communist Hungarian politician and leader of the Hungarian Revolution against the Soviets.

-2. Pack a picnic and spend a relaxing afternoon on Margaret Island, a lush green space located between on the Danube.
+2. Pack a picnic and spend a relaxing afternoon on Margaret Island, a lush green space located between the Danube.

 3. Stand in awe at St Stephen’s Basilica, a Roman Catholic basilica and architectural masterpiece.